 The App Service resource provider uses the same code that Azure App Service uses, and thus shares some common concepts.
-In App Service, the pricing container for applications is called the App Service plan.
-It represents the set of dedicated virtual machines used to hold your apps.
+In App Service, the pricing container for apps is called the App Service plan.
+It represents the set of dedicated VMs used to hold your apps.
 Within a given subscription, you can have multiple App Service plans.

 In Azure, there are shared and dedicated workers.
-A shared worker supports high-density multi-tenant app hosting, and there is only one set of shared workers.
+A shared worker supports high-density and multi-tenant app hosting, and there's only one set of shared workers.
 Dedicated servers are used by only one tenant and come in three sizes: small, medium, and large.
-The needs of on-premises customers cannot always be described by using those terms.
-In App Service on Azure Stack, resource provider administrators can define the worker tiers they want to make available.
+The needs of on-premises customers can't always be described by using those terms.
+In App Service on Azure Stack, resource provider admins can define the worker tiers they want to make available.
 Based on your unique hosting needs, you can define multiple sets of shared workers or different sets of dedicated workers.
 By using those worker-tier definitions, they can then define their own pricing SKUs.

 App Service on Azure Stack uses the same user interface that Azure App Service uses.
 The same is true with the back end.
 However, some features are disabled in Azure Stack.
-The Azure-specific expectations or services that those features require are not currently available in Azure Stack.
+The Azure-specific expectations or services that those features require aren't currently available in Azure Stack.